Yedya/Portfolio/README.md

 - Solar System simulation implemented with C++ and openGL libraries.
 - Contains all 8 planets and Pluto.
-- All planets are rotating around the sun a long with the planets themselves rotating at their own individual axis.
+- All planets are rotating around the sun along with the planets themselves rotating on their own individual axis.

 **Built With :** Visual Studio & openGL.